From the Top: Scott's Pascal Ducrot - Pinkbike

 The German and Swiss market seems to be very focused on technology.
 Do you think this was a by-product of that market because there always seems to be quite heavy features focus?

 It was for sure not a German thing or a Swiss thing.
 We did something we believed in here as a group.
 Specifications have been adapted to certain markets, yes, but the concepts, no, we never looked at some specific countries.
 We did whatever we believed in because we have been an international team here from the beginning.

-I don't think many people will realise that Scott was originally a U.S. company because a lot of the companies in the market in northern Europe haven’t made a step across the Atlantic yet.
+I don't think many people will realize that Scott was originally a U.S. company because a lot of the companies in the market in northern Europe haven’t made a step across the Atlantic yet.
 You were one of the first European companies to span both markets.

 We are a totally different case to anyone else.
 We have been Scott USA and (were) a U.S. company until 1998.
 Then in 1998, the management here in Switzerland did a management buyout.
 We basically bought the company.
 The U.S. market was always very difficult for us and we couldn’t really concentrate on one market, on one direction because there was a split.
 The USA had specs, we had specs.
 We couldn’t focus on one thing.
 I said, “Okay, we have to do quality.
 We have to be very innovative.”
 This can only come from one group, not from two groups.
 We bought the company and then we really took charge, we decided the direction.
 I can say from there, when we started to focus from there, it really went up for us.
-Is mountain biking now the biggest business for Scott?

 Bicycles represent about close to 80% of our turnover of the total group.
 In of the bicycle division, mountain bike takes about, I would say, 60%.

 For a lot of companies those proportions are reversed, road tends to be a stronger market for them.

 No, no, 60% of our sales are mountain bikes.
 E-bikes are coming strongly up of course if you want or not.
 It doesn’t matter.
 So with e-bikes, road bikes, trekking bikes, that makes up the other 40%.
-How are ebikes changing the sales you’re seeing?

 For us, it starts internally.
 Today, when we do a new Spark, for example ...
 10 years ago we did a Spark.
 One wheel size, one consumer group that was the focus.
 Today you have to do a Spark a one by, you have to do a Spark two by.
 Eventually, two wheel sizes and you have to do the same thing with eBikes.
 Basically, you cannot design one bike.
 Today you design four or five bikes.
 In regard to manpower and to cost, that’s huge.
 That’s why our development cycle has gone from two years almost to three or four years for a project because it’s so massive now.
 It has changed internally quite a bit.
 We have to have more manpower engineering-wise.
 E-bikes the behavior of the dealer too, because e-bikes represents quite some value.
 Today if a dealer buys an e-bike, this represents already the value of maybe three or four mountain bikes.
 Suddenly the purchasing behavior of a dealer changes also completely because he has not unlimited financing and not unlimited budget either.
 Let’s say the dealer concentrates or some dealer concentrating on eBikes, they don’t preorder normal bikes anymore because they don’t have the financing.
 We have to take the risk there.